ignatiusmb/mauss.dev/content/reviews/anime/yosuga-no-sora.md

 ---
 year: 2010
 title:short: Yosuga no Sora
-title:en: Sky of Connection
-title:jp: Yosuga no Sora: In Solitude, Where We Are Least Alone
+title:en: Yosuga no Sora: In Solitude, Where We Are Least Alone
 genres: drama, romance, tsundere, ecchi, harem
 rating: 4,7,10,5
 verdict: 0